Mercedes-Benz M156 engine: M156 common issues

 Some of the main issues that linger in all M156 models consist of failure of the crankcase breather valve.
 The most common issue with the breather valve is that the diaphragm on the valve deteriorates over time.
 Another issue with the breather valve is that the hose from the crankcase to the valve also deteriorates and starts to crack.
 These issues can cause excess oil burning, heavy smoke from tail pipes and misfires.
 Other common issues are premature wear of engine lifters and camshafts as well as cam shaft adjusters.
 Common signs of this is a ticking noise at cold start of the vehicle.
 Other common issues consist of intake manifold failure, head bolt issues in models from 2007 to 2011 and drive belt pulleys.

 M159

-The M159 is a version used in Mercedes-Benz SLS AMG and current AMG GT3 racecar.
+The M159 is a version used in Mercedes-Benz SLS AMG and first-generation AMG GT3 racing car.
 Compared to the standard AMG engine, the SLS's engine includes an all-new intake system, reworked valvetrain and camshafts, the use of flow-optimised tubular steel headers and dethrottling of the exhaust system.
 The engine also utilizes a dry-sump lubrication system to lower the center of gravity of the car.